 Most complaints weren’t with Jason, but with the cast of teenagers.
 All they were doing was drinking, smoking pot and having sex, the same thing that all teens in Friday the 13th movies do, but there was something about these kids that was different.
 And I don’t want to say the problem is that the fans who grew up with them became old people, but that’s definitely a part of it.
-So much of the complaints just reek of “These kids today with their loud music!”
+So many of the complaints reeked of “These kids today with their loud music!”
 Not that the reboot didn’t have its share of problems, of course, but they’re problems shared by several other films in the franchise.

-The House of the Devil is as close as we’re ever going to get to having a new 1980’s movie.
-People do love that one, but opinion on it seems to have changed in recent years, with many simply finding it too boring.
-The locations, the cinematography, all the things that went out of their way to recapture the 1980’s, these are the problems people have with it.

-Doing an homage is a no win situation, because people will hate you just for the act of doing it.
+The House of the Devil may be as close as we’re ever going to get to having a new 1980s movie.
+Many people love that film, but in recent years, I’ve heard people complain that it’s simply too boring.
+The locations, the cinematography, all the element that went out of their way to recapture the 1980’s, these are the problems people have with it.
+So, doing an homage can often be a no win situation.
+People will hate you just for the act of doing it.

 Trying to invoke the feeling of a John Carpenter film, to most people, just sounds like you’re trying to outdo John Carpenter.
 You’re trying to do it better.
-That’s obviously not what any sane filmmaker is trying to do, because Carpenter is King.
-But doing any kind of homage to a previous movement in horror will imply to some people that you think that movement or trend was broken to begin with.
+That’s obviously not what any sane filmmaker is trying to do, because Carpenter is a bona fide Master of Horror.
+But doing any kind of homage to a previous movement in horror will imply to some that you think that movement or trend was broken to begin with.
 And even if they are on your side, you’ll be blamed for making an homage when they expected you to make the real thing.